lkrdev/lookml-project-transfer-manager/README.md

 * **Real-time Status Updates:** The "Transfer Results" column in your Google Sheet is updated as the transfer progresses, providing visibility into each step.

 * **GitHub Integration:** Automatically adds the generated SSH deploy key to your GitHub repository with write access.

+* **Model Configuration:** Automatically identifies and creates the associated LookML models in the target Looker instance.

 * **Bulk Processing:** Processes multiple projects listed in the Google Sheet.